 Stacked car insurance on multiple policies

 Some states also allow the stacking of uninsured and underinsured motorist protection for vehicles that are a part of the same household if your name is on both policies (note: this is called horizontal stacking in the industry).
-For example, if you own and insure a car, and your spouse does the same thing for themself, you may be able to combine your coverage if 1) you get into an accident with an uninsured/underinsured driver, and 2) your name is on both policies even if you aren’t the primary policyholder for the other policy.
+For example, if you own and insure two cars, one on your policy and one on your child’s policy, you may be able to combine your coverage if 1) you get into an accident with an uninsured/underinsured driver, and 2) your name is on both policies even if you aren’t the primary policyholder for the other policy.

-For example, suppose you have $25,000 in uninsured motorist coverage, and your spouse also has the same amount of coverage.
-In that case, you may be able to have $50,000 worth of coverage after an accident involving an uninsured driver.
+For example, suppose you have $25,000 in uninsured motorist coverage, and your child also has the same amount of coverage.
+In that case, you may be able to have $50,000 worth of coverage after an accident involving an uninsured driver who is found at fault.

 What is unstacked car insurance?